Otterhound

 The most common health concerns in Otterhounds include Hip Dysplasia, Bloat (GDV), Epilepsy.
 Working with a reputable breeder who performs health testing on breeding stock significantly reduces the risk of inherited conditions.
 Regular veterinary checkups (as recommended by the AVMA for all companion animals), maintaining a healthy weight, and age-appropriate exercise all contribute to a longer, healthier life for your Otterhound.

-The initial purchase price for a Otterhound typically ranges from $1800 to $3500 from a reputable breeder.
+The initial purchase price for an Otterhound typically ranges from $1800 to $3500 from a reputable breeder.
 Annual costs including food, veterinary care, insurance, grooming, and supplies typically total $1,500-$3,000.
 Emergency veterinary care and breed-specific health issues can add additional costs.
 Pet insurance is strongly recommended to help manage unexpected medical expenses.

-Is a Otterhound Right for You?
+Is an Otterhound Right for You?

 Otterhound May Be Great For: